10 minutes to… OGGM-shop as a data provider for your worksflows#

 as an application example, we trained a linear regression model to predict the ice thickness of this glacier at unseen locations

-The model we developed was quite bad and we used quite lousy statistics.
+The model we developed was quite bad, and we used quite lousy statistics.
 If I had more time to make it better, I would:

 make a pre-selection of meaningful predictors to avoid discontinuities